 Here are a couple troubleshooting tips we suggest checking out early on in the heating season: 1.
 Inspect your home’s air filter

-Air filters can easily be forgotten, but their importance to your home’s furnace efficiency cannot be overstated.
-Filthy air filters can lead to a host of comfort issues for homeowners, including:
+Air filters can easily be overlooked, but their importance to your home’s furnace efficiency cannot be overstated.
+Dirty air filters can lead to a host of comfort issues for homeowners, including:

 - Restricted airflow

 - Increased energy bills

 If you remove your home’s air filter, hold it up to a light.
 If you can’t see light coming through it, it’s more than likely been a while since your last heating service, and likely time to get a new one.
 If it’s a simple disposable air filter, just buy a like-size new one.
 It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be changed.
 Check the filter packaging to see how long the new air filter is designed to be used.
 2. Double check your thermostat.

 - One of the easiest tasks that homeowners can do is check the thermostat.

 - Make sure it is set to Heat and not Cool, and that the temperature setting is above the current indoor temperature.